-- The Central Florida Fair reserves the right to alter premiums and awards, delete categories or change sponsorships. - Premiums will be paid on the basis of the judging reports, which must be signed by the show superintendent or clerk. - Premiums will be mailed to the exhibitor at the address given on the official 2018 entry form. - If a Social Security number or Federal ID Number is not provided, the Central Florida Fair will not issue premium or sale checks.
+- The Central Florida Fair reserves the right to alter premiums and awards, delete categories or change sponsorships. - Premiums will be paid on the basis of the judging reports, which must be signed by the show superintendent or clerk. - Premiums will be mailed to the exhibitor at the address given on the official 2019 entry form.
+All Address Changes must be sent in writing to Jacki@centralfloridafair.com before April 5th, 2019! - If a Social Security number or Federal ID Number is not provided, the Central Florida Fair will not issue premium or sale checks.